Topics Map > Interactive Lectures

 Example 1

-An Inquiry to the Natural World instructor decides to use the Think/Pair/Share technique to begin a lecture session He felt that it would help students draw on their prior knowledge, focus their attention, and maintain interest in the lecture.
-He starts the lecture session by presenting a slide with the question "What is matter?"
-He asks each student to take a moment and think about their response to the question.
-After a minute, he suggests students turn to their neighbor and share their response and construct a shared response.
-He takes a few minutes to have a few pairs share their responses, then starts his lecture taking those responses into account (Barkley 294).
+An Inquiry to the Natural World instructor decided to use the Think/Pair/Share technique to begin a lecture session.
+He felt it would help students draw on their prior knowledge, focus their attention, and maintain interest in the lecture.
+He started the lecture by presenting a slide with the question, "What is matter?"
+He asked each student to take a moment and think about their response.
+After a minute, he suggested students turn to their neighbors and share their responses and construct a shared response.
+He took a few minutes to have a few pairs share their responses, then started his lecture, taking those responses into account (Barkley 294).

 Example 2

-In the African Art and the Diaspora course, the instructor lectures on themes such as abundance, status, royalty, and prestige.
-To provide an engaging learning exercise as a break from her lectures, she uses a modified form of Think/Pair/Share.
-She projects an image on the screen, such as a pottery bowl, and asks students to think about what the object conveys about the lecture themes.
+The instructor lectured on themes such as abundance, status, royalty, and prestige in the African Art and the Diaspora course.
+To provide an engaging learning exercise as a break from her lectures, she used a modified form of Think/Pair/Share.
+She projected an image on the screen, such as a pottery bowl, and asked students to think about what the object conveyed about the lecture themes.
 She thus used the object as a tool to help students think about larger social and political issues.
-She then asked students to partner with another student sitting next to them to share their ideas.
-Afterward, several pairs shared their thoughts with the full class, she ended the exercise with a brief discussion before her closing lecture remarks (Barkley 294).
+She then asked students to partner with another sitting next to them to share their ideas.
+Afterward, several pairs shared their thoughts with the full class; she ended the exercise with a brief discussion before her closing lecture remarks (Barkley 294).

 Citation/Source